-“When you tire of London…” The City, West End, South Bank, Shoreditch.
+“When a man is tired of London, he is tired of life.”
+The City, West End, South Bank, Shoreditch.
 These are all ‘central London’, for London has no downtown .
-With charms and quirks unique to each area, no two parts of the city are the same – from the calm oasis of Barnes to the cultural hub of Islington via the thriving Covent Garden.
-By using our area guides you can explore London through the eyes of a local, and by living in a Londoner’s home.
+With charms and quirks unique to each area, no two parts of the city are the same – from the calm oasis of Barnes to the cultural hub of Islington via thriving Covent Garden.
+By using our area guides you can explore London through the eyes of a local and by living in a Londoner’s home.

 Our Area Guides